New to furniture restoration? Let us answer some of your questions!

 - Do you make “house calls”?

 Yes, we make “house calls”, but we do charge for them.
 House calls include estimates, pick up, and delivery.
-We charge by the mile plus actual time that is spent at the client’s home, with a 1/2 hour minimum charge.
 All of our “house call” visits are by one of our Doctors, so they will be able to evaluate your restoration project, give you a firm estimate, and even load the furniture in our commercial van to transport it to our shop.
-At the time of the estimate/pick up the estimation fee plus a 1/3 deposit for the estimated work is required.
+At the time of the estimate/pick up the estimation fee plus a 1/2 deposit for the estimated work is required.

 - I want to fix it myself.
-Can I buy my small part, foam or wood from you?
+Can I buy hardware, foam or wood from you?

-Sorry, we special order parts for every project.
-We are not setup to resell to the public.
+Sorry, we special order these items for every project.
+We are not set up to resell to the public.
 Your best resource for your search is Amazon.
 The one thing we can order for you is fabric.

 - Can you help with an insurance claim?